 I essentially asked Google Sheets to show those rows that belong to Vegetables food category and whose energy is greater than 20 Kcal, and the FILTER function obliged!
 I did this by typing =Filter(A2:D10,A2:A10=”Vegetables”,C2:C10>20).

 I will add one more condition and see the outcome when I input the function =Filter(A2:D10,A2:A10=”Vegetables”,C2:C10>20,D2:D10<0.3.

 And it works like a charm!

 What would happen if it doesn’t find any rows that match the filter conditions?
-Of course, it throws up an error!
+Of course, it generates an error!

-We already know we can’t input row and column type conditions within a single FILTER formula.
-Let us try that anyway and see what Google Sheets has to say.
+You already know you can’t input row and column type conditions within a single FILTER function.
+I’ll try that anyway and see what Google Sheets has to say.

 The UNIQUE formula in Google Sheets can be of great help to you as well.
-Check it out in our blog post: How to use the UNIQUE formula in Google Sheets.
+Check it out in our blog post: How to use the UNIQUE function in Google Sheets.